MissouriMRDT/Embedded_Docs/docs/Sphinx/source/getting-started/embedded-primer.rst

 Microprocessor
     A processor chip that requires external hardware to function; just the CPU.

+Architecture
+    What family a microcontroller belongs to.
+Each of these "families" shares similar hardware and run on similar machine code.

 Integrated Development Environment (IDE)
     A text editor specifically for editing code.
 Integrated means that it can do other stuff like compile and upload code.
 Examples include Arduino IDE,